The

 Anne Brontë

-Preface to The Tenant of Wildfell Hall
+Preface to the Second Edition of The Tenant of Wildfell Hall

 Poems by Currer, Ellis and Acton Bell